mcrvaz/mcrvaz.github.io/_posts/2024-01-29-singletons-why-are-they-bad.md

 Testability goes hand in hand with coupling.
 If your class is coupled to the actual `MeleeEnemySettings` implementation, it means that altering the values might also break your automated tests.
 In the DI version you're able to use mock values and create unit tests easily.

 **Implicit dependencies**
 It's trivial to list all the dependencies of the DI version since they're stated in the constructor.
-In the Singleton version, not so much, because you need to look at the whole class for static accessess.
+On the other hand, it's not so trivial in the Singleton version, because you need to look at the whole class for static accessess.
 Knowing the class' dependencies is important to create reasonable systems (Should your pathfinding system be coupled with your trading system?
 Probably not!) and avoid circular dependencies.

 ## Conclusion
-Have you ever been affected by any of the issues listed above and still use Singletons?
+Have you ever been affected by any of the issues listed above and you still use Singletons?
 If so, it might be time to ditch them and consider using a more robust approach with Dependency Injection — a topic that I'll cover in-depth later.
 If not, well, who needs this automated testing stuff anyways, right?

 In any case, try to be pragmatic.
 What's your current project?
 Are you creating a game for a Game Jam?
 Are you prototyping something?
-It might be perfectly fine to use Singletons in those cases, while in more serious projects you'll probably want a more robust architecture that avoids them.
+It might be perfectly fine to use Singletons in those cases, while in a more serious project you'll probably want a robust architecture that avoids them.